This is a quick start on langugage for cognitive science students.

 3. How is our language capacity related to other cognitive capacities, such as perception, planning, reasoning, etc.?

-4. How do the above questions relate to our neural architecture?
+4. How do these relate to our neural substance?

 The above questions are studied in several fields.
 What distinguishes cognitive science from fields like psychology and linguistics is its emphasis on the computational modeling of the phenomena.
 Cognitive science, at least in how we take it to mean in our institute, takes the mind to be an information processing system, and therefore the best way to understand it is by building computational models of the phenomena we are interested in, be it a processing question or a learning question.

-Whenever you get stuck with a linguistics concept or term, consult Bender (2022).
+• Whenever you hit an unfamiliar linguistic concept or term, consult Bender (2022).
 This will work fine as a practical reference book until you develop a more serious interest in linguistics and/or go on with language research.

 1. Douglas Hofstadter, Gödel, Escher, Bach: An Eternal Golden Braid (Basic Books, 1979), Ch.
 2.